autotel/mscomponents/README.md

 # MsComponents

 A library for easy graphic control of synths, music and probably other things.
+This documentation has a long way to go.

 **Examples**

 ```javascript
 var mySlider= new MsComponents.Slider();
 ```

+# componentBase

+The base of components.
+It contains the function that are shared among all MsComponents.
+Makes little sense to use this alone

+**Parameters**

+-   `options`
+-   `defaults` **[object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object)** values that will belong to the inheriting object. the default object will contain all the default properties for the object itself aswell as for the object.properties.
+    All default values will be overwritten by the options values, and therefore declaring a default in the object will make a property of the options object to belong to the object, where otherwise the options property would remain in the object.properties only.
+-   `parent`

+## $jq

+**Properties**

+-   `own` **$jq** 's jquery object

+# mouseActivationMode

 # Slider